 Your CMS’s frontend will display content and provide a user interface to manage it.
 This includes creating forms to create and edit content as well as displaying it on the frontend.

 You will need to create HTML stylesheets and HTML templates to design the layout and styling for your frontend.
-PHP is required to create dynamic content and interact with backend.
+PHP is required to create dynamic content and interact with the backend.

 Step 6: Add advanced features